camarman/linux-command-line/extra.md

 See: <https://ubuntu.com/tutorials/how-to-verify-ubuntu#1-overview>

-Along with the `.iso` file download the checksum `SHA256SUMS` and GnuPG signature `SHA256SUMS.gpg`.
-After that run
+Along with the `.iso` download the checksum `SHA256SUMS` and GnuPG signature `SHA256SUMS.gpg` files.
+After that run:

     gpg --verify SHA256SUMS.gpg SHA256SUMS
 to verify the signature.
-If it says `Can't check signature: No public key` then run
+If it returns `Can't check signature: No public key` then run

     gpg --keyserver <SITE> --recv-keys <KEY>
 where `<KEY>` must be obtained from the previous command.
 Inspect the key fingerprints by running

     gpg --list-keys --with-fingerprint <KEY>
-Finally, verify the signature again and check the checksum
+Finally, verify the signature again and check the checksum via

     sha256sum -c SHA256SUMS 2>&1 | grep OK